 (2) However, the National Board may take immediate action that consists of suspending, or imposing a condition on, the health practitioner’s or student’s registration only if the Board has complied with section 157.

 [Section 156 amended by No. 4 of 2018 s.
-57(b) and (c).]
+57.]

 157. Show cause process